📣

 Restrictions

-Set up a private endpoint with AWS
+Set up a private endpoint with AWS (endpoint shared model)

-1. Choose a TiDB cluster
+1. Choose a TiDB Cloud Starter or Essential instance

 2. Create an AWS interface endpoint

-3. Connect to your TiDB cluster
+4. Connect to your TiDB Cloud Starter or Essential instance

 Step 1.
-Choose a TiDB cluster
+Choose a TiDB Cloud Starter or Essential instance

 2. Click Connect in the upper-right corner.
 A connection dialog is displayed.